Idriz Hošić

 Idriz Hošić (born 17 February 1944) is a Bosnian retired footballer.
 He participated in UEFA Euro 1968.

 Club career

 During his club career, he played for NK Famos Hrasnica, FK Partizan, 1.
 FC Kaiserslautern and MSV Duisburg.

 International career

-He made his debut for Yugoslavia in an April 1968 friendly match away against Czechoslovakia and has earned a total of 2 caps, scoring no goals.
-His other international was a June 1968 European Championship match against Italy.
+Hošić played for Yugoslavia in the 1968 UEFA European Football Championship.
+In April, he debuted in a friendly match away against Czechoslovakia and earned a total of 2 caps, scoring no goals.
+His only other international match was in June, against Italy.